-AES 411 - National Security Affairs/Preparation for Active Duty I (3) This course examines the national security process, regional studies, advanced leadership ethics, and Air Force doctrine.
-Special topics of interest focus on the military as a profession, officer ship, military justice, civilian control of the military, preparation for active duty, and current issues affecting military professionalism.
-Within this structure, continued emphasis is given to refining communication skills.
-Laboratory is mandatory for AFROTC cadets and complements this course by providing cadets with followership experiences.
-Note: This course is offered in partnership with the University of Nebraska-Omaha.
+AES 411 - National Security Affairs/Preparation for Active Duty I (3) An examination of the national security process, regional studies, advanced leadership ethics, and Air Force doctrine.
+Special topics of interest focus on the military as a profession, officership, military justice, civilian control of the military, preparation for active duty, and current issues affecting military professionalism.
+Within this structure, continued emphasis given to refining communication skills.
+Leadership Laboratory (AES 001) is mandatory and complements this course by providing advanced leadership experiences, giving students the opportunity to apply the leadership and management principles of this course.
+(Fall) Co-requisite: AES 001 Pre-requisite: AES 311 & AES 312 or permission of instructor NOTE: This course is offered in partnership with the University of Nebraska at AES 412 National Security Affairs/Preparation for Active Duty, II (3 credits)

-AES 412 - National Security Affairs/Preparation for Active Duty II (3) This course examines the national security process, regional studies, advanced leadership ethics, and Air Force doctrine.
-Special topics of interest focus on the military as a profession, officer ship, military justice, civilian control of the military, preparation for active duty, and current issues affecting military professionalism.
-Within this structure, continued emphasis is given to refining communication skills.
-Laboratory is mandatory for AFROTC cadets and complements this course by providing cadets with followership experiences.
-Note: This course is offered in partnership with the University of Nebraska-Omaha.
+AES 412 National Security Affairs/Preparation for Active Duty, II (3 credits)

+An examination of the national security process, regional studies, advanced leadership ethics, and Air Force doctrine.
+Special topics of interest focus on the military as a profession, officership, military justice, civilian control of the military, preparation for active duty, and current issues affecting military professionalism.
+Within this structure, continued emphasis given to refining communication skills.
+Leadership Laboratory (AES 001) is mandatory and complements this course by providing advanced leadership experiences, giving students the opportunity to apply the leadership and management principles of this course.
+(Spring) Corequisite: AES 001 Pre-requisite: AES 311 & AES 312 or permission of instructor NOTE: This course is offered in partnership with the University of Nebraska at Omaha.